HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 The larger pieces will burn slower, keeping your campfire alive and burning for some time.

-You may also need to split the wood with your hatchet to get it down to the right size.
+You may need to split the wood with your hatchet to get it down to the right size.

 Step 1: Prepare Your Fireboard & Spindle